matt360/Infinite_runner/README.md

 # infinite-runner

-Infinite runner game made for RainbowJam16
+Infinite runner game made for RainbowJam16 with Unity 5.3.6

 Game developed for RainbowJam16 by Abertay University Team.